rodekruis/GEE_Deforestation/README.md

 1: malawi_lake.zip
 2: malawi_district_boundaries.zip

+Variables 3 and 4 are also provided in this repository, in tiff format:
+3: flowacc_defo.tif
+4. flowacc_bare.tif

-Variables 3 and 4 are both calculated in ArcGIS Pro, you can do this too by running the export functions in the GEE script in Chapter: [6] Exporting and using those as inputs for the flow accumulation tool in ArcGIS Pro, or other software.
+Both are calculated in ArcGIS Pro, you can do this too by running the export functions in the GEE script in Chapter:
+[6] Exporting and using those as inputs for the flow accumulation tool in ArcGIS Pro, or other software.

 flowacc_defo: flow accumulation with deforestation weight raster
 flowacc_bare: flow accumulation raster